 Muir Woods is a top-notch national park, located only 30 minutes or so outside of San Fransisco.
 Theodore Roosevelt declared Muir Woods a national monument in 1908 – which effectively protected the beautiful redwoods from being hacked into splinters.
 The park is named after naturalist John Muir.

-Unless you rent a car, there’s no easy way to reach Muir Woods, so I opted for booking a day tour with Incredible Adventures.
+Unless you rent a car, there’s no easy way to reach Muir Woods, so I opted for booking a day tour with Incredible Adventures (not sponsored, haha).
 Our tour also stopped in Sausalito, a picturesque and artsy town located on the Bay, and a great place to devour Mexican food for lunch.

-Here are some of my favorite views of Muir Woods and Sausalito.
+In this post, I included plenty of my favorite pictures on my visit to Muir Woods and Sausalito.
 Enjoy your photographic walk through the redwood trees!

 Now let’s go to Sausalito!
 I nearly died at how gorgeous the Bay and San Francisco’s skyline are.
 I declared that I wanted to live here, but nearly died again once I saw the rents, haha.
 Still, it’s a great day trip.